40 years in the making: Five lives changed by China's reforms | The Japan Times

 At first life wasn’t easy for her in her new town, which was established as a special economic zone in 1980.

-“I was just a working girl, I ate cafeteria food and lived in dormitories. … The environment at that time was a bit chaotic, dirty,” she said.
+“I was just a working girl, I ate cafeteria food and lived in dormitories. … The environment at that time was a bit chaotic, dirty,” she said, remembering that there were fewer skyscrapers back then.

-In the past four decades, China has become the world’s second-biggest economy, lifting hundreds of millions out of poverty.
+But in the past four decades, China’s gross domestic product soared to transform the country into the world’s second-biggest economy, lifting hundreds of millions out of poverty.

-Men can usually retire at age 60 in China, women at 55 and factory workers five years earlier than that.
+Men can usually retire at age 60 in China.
+Women at age 55.
+Factory workers five years earlier than that.

 “In the last 40 years, quality of life for normal people has changed,” she said, “but the protection of the rights of the low-end population still faces a lot of problems.”